larb-publishing-course/larb-publishing-course.github.io/source/program-details.html.markdown

 The program is open to both current students (rising junior students and above) and those who have already graduated (alumni of any college or university).

-## Scholarships:
+## Fellowships:

 We hope to offer at least half of the seats in the course tuition-free, and another quarter at reduced tuition.
-If you would like to be considered for a scholarship, please review workshop costs below and then the scholarship guidelines and instructions on the application.
+If you would like to be considered for a fellowship, please review workshop costs below and then the fellowship guidelines and instructions on the application.

-In addition, each year the Los Angeles Review of Books will enroll free of charge two USC students or alumni, to be distinguished as the &quot;LARB-USC fellows.&quot; If you are interested in this scholarship, please indicate so on the application.
+In addition, each year the Los Angeles Review of Books will enroll free of charge two USC students or alumni, to be distinguished as the &quot;LARB-USC fellows.&quot; If you are interested in this fellowship, please indicate so on the application.

 ## Workshop Costs